-a 480-hp Bristol Jupiter VIIF and the SS.18B with a 560-hp Armstrong Siddeley Panther III being developed.
-These were then followed by the SS.19 powered by a Jupiter VIIF and the SS.19A and SS.19B
+a 480-hp Bristol Jupiter VIIF and the SS.18B with a 560-hp Armstrong Siddeley Panther III engine being developed.
+These were then followed by the SS.19 powered by a Bristol Jupiter VIIF and the SS.19A and SS.19B

-fitted with the 510-hp Mercury IVS.2
+fitted with the 510-hp Bristol Mercury VIS.2 engine.

-Gauntlet Mk I was a single seat opened cockpit bi-plane with fixed landing gear and tail wheel with a top speed of 230 mph, a range of 460 miles and a service ceiling of 33,500ft.
+Gauntlet Mk I was a single-seat opened cockpit biplane with fixed landing gear and tail wheel with a top speed of 230 mph, a range of 460 miles and a service ceiling of 33,500 ft.
 Armament would

 consist of two 0.303-in Vickers machine-guns.
-With its bi-plane design drag was always going to be an issue but Gloster took a lot of care to make sure the Gauntlets design would suffer as little
+With its biplane design drag was always going to be an issue, but Gloster took a lot of care to make sure the Gauntlets design would suffer as little

 with the aircraft, replacing their Bulldog Mk IIAs.

-of No. 32 Squadron achieved the first radar-controlled airborne interception when they intercepted a civil airliner over the Thames.
-By the time the Second World War started in September 1939 the
+Bawdsey Manor, achieved the first radar-controlled airborne interception when they were guided to a civil airliner over the River Thames.

 Gauntlets would also be used by the Finnish Air Force when 25 ex-RAF examples were delivered during 1940.
 These would see service for five years and were used during the Winter War

-(November 1939 – March 1940), with the 18th February 1945 seeing the last Finnish Gauntlet fly.
+(1939 – 1940), with the 18th February 1945 seeing the last Finnish Gauntlet fly.
 17 examples would also be built in Denmark though these would not see any combat.